Edward Nicolls: Fort Bowyer and New Orleans

 Nicolls participated in an unsuccessful land and naval attack on Fort Bowyer on 15 September.
 In the fighting, Nicolls was wounded severely three times, and he lost the use of his right eye for life.
-The taking of Pensacola in November by an American force under Andrew Jackson forced Nicolls to retreat to the Apalachicola River with freed and escaped slaves from Pensacola.
+The taking of Pensacola in November by an American force under Andrew Jackson forced Nicolls to retreat the following day to the Apalachicola River with freed and escaped slaves from Pensacola.
 There, Nicolls regrouped at Prospect Bluff, and rallied Indians and refugee ex-slaves living free in Florida, recruiting the latter into his detached unit of the Corps of Colonial Marines.

 At the start of December, Nicolls was directed to join the expedition against New Orleans.
-Nicolls joined General Edward Pakenham's force, accompanied by less than 100 Seminole, Creek, and Choctaw warriors.
-At the Battle of New Orleans on 8 January 1815, Nicolls was attached, with some of his men, to the brigade commanded by Colonel William Thornton of the 85th Regiment of Foot (Bucks Volunteers).
-Nicolls was the senior-ranking officer of the Royal Marines present at the battle, but Vice Admiral Alexander Cochrane forbade Nicolls to take part in the fighting personally, fearing that mishap to Nicolls might deprive the British of their most competent officer serving with the Creeks and Seminoles.
-(Note: Nicolls's obituary in The Gentleman's Magazine and Historical Review states that "He was the senior major of all the force before New Orleans in 1815, and as such urged his right to lead the battalion of Royal Marines in the assault.
+The moored at Apalachicola, Florida to embark Nicolls, who joined General Edward Pakenham's force, accompanied by a handful of tribal elders and their entourage.
+At the Battle of New Orleans on 8 January 1815, Royal Marines were attached to the brigade commanded by Colonel William Thornton of the 85th Regiment of Foot (Bucks Volunteers), tasked with an amphibious attack on the right bank of the Mississippi.
+Nicolls was the senior-ranking field officer of the Royal Marines present at the battle, but Vice Admiral Alexander Cochrane forbade Nicolls to take part in the fighting personally, fearing that mishap to Nicolls might deprive the British of their most competent officer serving with the Creeks and Seminoles.
+(Note: Nicolls's obituary in The Gentleman's Magazine and Historical Review states that "He was the senior [Royal Marine] major of all the force before New Orleans in 1815, and as such urged his right to lead the battalion of Royal Marines in the assault.
 This honour was refused, on the ground that if any accident befell him there would be no other officer competent to command his Indian Army [sic]; in consequence of this, he lost the decoration of the Bath, which was conferred on Major Adair, R.M., who so nobly led the battalion."
 On the same page it was additionally recalled that Nicolls was still suffering from the effects of three serious wounds received in the attack on Fort Bowyer just months earlier.)
 The actual battlefield command of the 100 Royal Marines brigaded with the 85th Foot went to a less senior officer, Major Thomas Benjamin Adair, commanding officer of the Marine detachment on HMS Vengeur.
-Nicolls embarked HMS Erebus on 12 January at Cat Island Roads, and disembarked at Apalachicola on 25 January, accompanied by several Creek warriors and a number of Royal Marine reinforcements.
+Nicolls embarked HMS Erebus on 10 January at Cat Island Roads, and disembarked at Apalachicola on 25 January, accompanied by several Creek warriors, a number of Royal Marine reinforcements, and a Company of the 5th West India Regiment.
+Cochrane sent the transports Mars and Florida, along with the Erebus, with presents for the Indians and provisions for the garrison.